-Tate would like to thank the organisations and individuals who have supported the Tate St Ives project, including The Headley Trust, the Clore Duffield Foundation, The DCMS/Wolfson Museums and Galleries Improvement Fund, The Foyle Foundation, The Ronald and Rita McAulay Foundation, Lord and Lady Myners of Truro, and the Garfield Weston Foundation.
+Tate would like to thank the organisations and individuals who have supported the new Tate St Ives, starting with a major gift from The Headley Trust, and including donations from the Clore Duffield Foundation, The DCMS/Wolfson Museums and Galleries Improvement Fund, The Foyle Foundation, The Ronald and Rita McAulay Foundation, Lord and Lady Myners of Truro, and the Garfield Weston Foundation.